 Following a bachelor’s degree in communication obtained at Science Po Paris, Antoine got acquainted with design tools and methodology through his classes and his experiences in an advertizing agency.
 He then decided to shift toward a double-degree in Innovation and Transformation at Science Po Paris and Strate Design School.
 Antoine now wants to combine the designer’s tools and vision with an approach to complexity acquired through his studies in social sciences.
 With this in mind, Legal Design came as an answer to his personal need to use design to translate and make complex processes accessible to all users.
 To facilitate their work and their daily lives.

-Through a better understanding of opaque but key legal concepts that are central to the protection of users’ rights and interests, Legal Design is an important tool for the emancipation and empowerment of users.
+Legal Design is an important tool for the emancipation and empowerment of users.
+It allows for better understanding of opaque but key legal concepts that are central to the protection of users’ rights and interests.

 Driven by a common passion for continuous improvement and innovation, we have been working with Dominique, founder of neuro@work on several Digital Transformation projects.